jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Main Street is already starting to collaborate.
 For example, when we Google something, the advanced search engine isn't making up its own answer.
 Google is only helping us find solutions other people put on their own websites.
 Google is outstanding precisely because it connects two people; one with a question, the other with an answer.

-What prevents this kind of collaboration and efficiency at work is the blind loyalty to the era of mass-collaboration.
-So many people working preset hours of 9-5 from Monday to Friday is nothing but a holdover from working on a factory line.
+What prevents this kind of collaboration and efficiency at work is the blind loyalty to the era of mass-production.
+Our culture of working preset hours of 9-5 from Monday to Friday is nothing but a holdover from working on a factory line.

-Since few of us are handling the machines, we can work when and how it makes sense.
+Since few of us are handling machines anymore, we can work when and how it makes sense.
 We will, too, once we adopt Tecvholution.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FavorableDamagedFirefly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/FavorableDamagedFirefly'" target="_blank" class="button small">Reader</a>

 _Digital technology automated much manufacturing and office work.
 But we've held onto the management culture of the era of mass-production.
 "Suffering" based employment will go away in the era of mass-collaboration.
-By the way, if you haven't had a job like this before, you're very lucky.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 Being free to work is normal.
 For example, before the Industrial Age, when you spoke with an innkeeper, taxi driver, blacksmith, there was nobody "above" them except perhaps the owner or master craftsman.
 Every worker had a skillset and was the controller of how to use it.
 These specialists were accountable to their customers, co-workers, and their sense of craft.
 It was only when industrialization gave the levers of power to factory owners, that our economy lost these small businesses.

 Our work culture of "employees" and "management" didn't exist before the Industrial Age, and shouldn't after it's gone either.

 That's why Airbnb gives innkeepers, Uber gives coach drivers, and Etsy gives artists back the levers of power and lets them have their own business again.
-The Internet Age will continue to distribute the freedom to work to other specialists like programmers, underwriters, and contractors.
+The Internet Age will continue to distribute new apps, electronics, and the freedom to work to other specialists like programmers, underwriters, and contractors.

 Returning individuals to the liberation of a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
 While we'll always need mentors, authority figures, and administrators (especially in massive industries).
 However, since 1970, there's been a substantial bureaucratic creep.
 We already saw it with the proliferation of BS spreading administrators, consultants, and 3500% more middlemen in the medical system.

-Another example of this bureaucratic growth, famed aerospace engineer Ben Rich (who created stealth technology).
-In his book Skunkworks he noted that in 1994 only about 45 percent of a procurement budget was actually spent producing the hardware.
-The rest went to bureaucratic madness.
-Rich says red-tape is primarily why development costs of fighter jets increased by a factor of 100 since the 1950s.

 You can judge the bureaucratic creep yourself.
 From my own work experience, it's undoubtedly true.
 I once worked on a customer service team with three workers and two managers.
 I still don't know what 90% of my fellow insurance company employees did every day.

 It certainly wasn't talking to customers.
-Almost no read the insurance contract we sold.
+Almost no one read the insurance contract we sold.
 One marketing consultant even asked, "what's claims?" when I told him what I did.

 Today there's an entire class of "eight different bosses": consultants, administrators, managers, and executives.
 These self-titled professionals don't know the skills of their respective industries like nursing, engineering, and (definitely not) cleaning.
 Their power is simply to keep the Industrial Age mentality alive by creating, distributing, and monitoring things like regulations, manuals, and memos.